snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

 protected String taxCode;
 ```

-The `@AdminPresentationDataDrivenEnumeration` annotation specifies that the field `taxCode` will be assigned a value from the set of `DataDrivenEnumerationValueImpl` objects which have `type.key = "TAX_CODE"`.
+The @AdminPresentationDataDrivenEnumeration annotation specifies that the field taxCode will be assigned a value from the set of DataDrivenEnumerationValues which have type.key = "TAX_CODE".
 The admin console will display a drop-down menu containing this set of values.

 + `optionFilterParams` - Additional parameters to refine the query that is used to specify which values will be visible in the drop-down menu.
 + `param = "type.key"` - The field name in the target entity class that should be used to refine the query.
 In this case `type` is from the `DataDrivenEnumerationValueImpl` object and `key` is from `DataDrivenEnumerationImpl` object.